dudmuck/lora_gateway/readme.md

 # HAL using [IPC:Shared Memory](http://users.cs.cf.ac.uk/Dave.Marshall/C/node27.html) (SHM)
 Uses shared memory to simulate RF link between end node and gateway.
 Allows for observing beahvior the software or testing the software.
+This is for use with [LoRaMac-node PC platform](https://github.com/dudmuck/LoRaMac-node/tree/master/pc), which implements matching SHM IPC.
 ## SHM build instructions
 1. from the lora_gateway directory:
 `$ mkdir build`